 For the sauce

 Melt the butter over medium heat.
 Add garlic and jalapeño and cook for 1 minute.

 Add coriander, cumin, paprika, garam masala and salt.
 Stir to combine

 Stir in tomato sauce and simmer for 15 minutes until thickened

-Add the cooked chicken to the sauce and stir in the cream according to desired heat: 1 cup for hot-medium, 2 cups for medium-mild Then serve with white rice and garnish with fresh cilantro Honestly, I thought Indian food was going to be the worst thing to photograph ever- but it actually looks pretty yummy.
+Add the cooked chicken to the sauce and stir in the cream according to desired heat: 1 cup for hot-medium, 2 cups for medium-mild.
+Serve with white rice and garnish with fresh cilantro.

 I also made garlic naan (because they don’t have Indian cooking aisles in America like they do back home).
 I somehow managed to find a plain naan in Walmart, and covered it with butter and crushed garlic and broiled it for about 4 minutes until it started to darken the edges.
 SO GOOD!!!